user21121997/c-snmp-agent-x/Readme.md

 ```
 523952128
 ```
-It is approximatley 128K in both the cases.
+It is approximatley 524M in both the cases.

 ## Node JS SNMP (Optional)
 As I found really simple library in JS so, I  also tried implementing custom OID SNMP sub agent with javascript using net-snmp npm module.
 Code can be found in the `nodejs` folder.
 Please Change directory to nodejs `cd nodejs` and run the` npm install` and `npm start ` to run the application.
 After that we can test the application with same commands given in the testing part.
-But Please consider that node OID's for node are as per the following table or run `snmpwalk` command to display all OID's:
+But Please consider below OID's for node given in the following table or run `snmpwalk` command to display all OID's:

 | #   | OID                 | MIB Mapping            | Request    | Description                                                       |
 | --- | ------------------- | --------------- | ---------- | ----------------------------------------------------------------- |